-Scoring Criteria Points Demonstrates the applicant's substantial knowledge of, and experience with, issues of water quality and the impacts of stormwater runoff on District water bodies.
-20 Demonstrates the applicant's substantial knowledge of and experience in implementing trainings, educational projects, and hands-on activities with youth ages 14-24.
+Scoring Criteria Points Demonstrates the applicant's substantial knowledge of, and experience with, 20 issues of water quality and the impacts of stormwater runoff on District water bodies.
+Demonstrates the applicant's substantial knowledge of and experience in implementing soft-skills trainings, educational projects, and hands-on activities with youth ages 14-24.
 20 Demonstrates the applicant's substantial knowledge of and experience with connecting youth to jobs and internships in the green economy.
-20 Presents a clear, feasible, and flexible plan for accomplishing project requirements and demonstrates that the applicant has the personnel in place to carry out the proposed project.
-20 Presents at least three indoor activities that can be executed on days when outdoor work is not appropriate.
+20 Presents a clear, feasible, and flexible plan.
+10 Demonstrates that the applicant has the personnel in place to carry out the proposed project.
+10 Presents at least three indoor activities that can be executed on days when outdoor work is not appropriate.
 5 Presents an adequate and reasonable budget and justification for the funds.
-10
+15